MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/browser/cookies.md

 ### Max-age field

 Or set max age in seconds.
+And alternative that is more convenient for developers but doesn't work on all browsers.

 > `Max-Age=<number>` Optional
 >